masoudr/vscode-cpp-development/README.md

     This is a default configuration and I already change the `program` path.
 I also add a `preLaunchTask` to rebuild the project before launching the debug session.

 8. After creating the debug configuration you can put your breakpoints and launch the debug session with F5.

-## Resources

-All resource files can be accessed from my GitHub [repository](https://github.com/masoudr/vscode-cpp-development.git).